psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 spaceflight and a handful of the planet's most advanced research projects was in the bag - nearly.

-"Right, Steve, we've got to power down the Brain and load everything into the, the what is it?"
+Doug said "Right, Steve, we've got to power down the Brain and load everything into the, the what is it?"

 "It's a lorry container, Doug, sheesh!
 It's ready in the loading dock."